Personal Support Worker - 110

 Students are responsible for their own travel and costs to clinical placements.

-First semester clinical placements run two consecutive days per week for 7 weeks.
+First semester clinical placements run two weeks at the end of the semester, Monday to Friday.
 Shifts start as early as 6 am.

 Second semester clinical placements can include days, evenings and weekend shifts.
 We recommend and encourage students to be flexible with placement hours as the placement facility will arrange and schedule their shifts.
 ONLY students who have successfully completed all theory classes and non-academic requirements (NARs) will be eligible for clinical placement.